What is massage therapy?

 Maintenance massage sessions scheduled regularly during training do much of the same – relax and prepare the muscles for hard effort, and help with a speedy recovery.
 By increasing the blood flow to the muscles, massage helps repair the small tears (micro-traumas), which occur after strenuous activity.
 A massage therapist will develop a strategy that best suits the condition and physical history of the patient.

-A Randomized Controlled Trial Michele Preyde: Michele Preyde is a PhD student in the Faculty of Social Work, University of Toronto, and a member of the College of Massage Therapists of Ontario, Toronto, Ont.
-Background: The effectiveness of massage therapy for low-back…
+A Randomized Controlled Trial: Massage Therapy for Back Pain Michele Preyde: Michele Preyde is a PhD student in the Faculty of Social Work, University of Toronto, and a member of the College of Massage Therapists of Ontario, Toronto, Ont.
+Background: The effectiveness…

 By Shirley Vanderbilt Originally published in Body Sense magazine, Spring 2003.
 Copyright 2003.
 Associated Bodywork and Massage Professionals.
 All rights reserved.
 Every child, no matter the age, should be massaged at bedtime on a regular basis.”
 So says Tiffany Field,…